tlewowski/zurvan/README.md

 }
 ```

-Returns a `Promise` that is resolved when all timeouts are already called;
+Returns a `Promise` that is resolved when all timeouts are already called or rejected it time cannot be forwarded (e.g. timers were not intercepted yet).

-#### `zurvan.withDefaultConfiguration()`

-Returns a new library object (new `zurvan` instance) with modified default configuration.
-This means that after calling `.withDefaultConfiguration`, there are two instances of `zurvan`.
-However, they should not be used in parallel,
-i.e. only one of them should intercept timers at the same time.
-If another one already does, promise returned by `interceptTimers` will be rejected.

-Configuration options are described in <a href="doc/configuration.md">configuration documentation</a>.
 #### `zurvan.forwardTimeToNextTimer()`

 Forwards the time to the nearest timer and exipires all timers with same due time.

-Returns a `Promise` that is resolved when all callbacks are executed and event queue is empty.
+Returns a `Promise` that is resolved when all callbacks are executed and event queue is empty or rejected it time cannot be forwarded (e.g. timers were not intercepted yet)..

 #### `zurvan.waitForEmptyQueue()`

-Returns a `Promise` that is resolved when all immediates are already called.
-Also timers with zero time will be expired
+Returns a `Promise` that is resolved when all immediates are already called or rejected it time cannot be forwarded (e.g. timers were not intercepted yet).
+Also timers with zero time will be expired.

 ### TimeUnit